About the Institute

 Abigail Payne

-Professor, Department of Economics, McMaster University
+Professor, Department of Economics, University of Melbourne

-For more information: Read Biography
+For more information, Read Biography

 Sally Gunz

-Professor, Business Law and Ethics
+Professor Emeritus, Business Law and Ethics

 School of Accountancy, University of Waterloo

-For more information: Read Biography
+For more information, Read Biography